xwmx/nb/README.md

 files.

 `nb add` behaves differently depending on the type of argument it receives.
-When a filename is specified, a new note with that filename is opened in the editor:
+When a filename with extension is specified, a new note with that filename is opened in the editor:

 ```bash
 nb add example.md